Bryan Adams: 2010s

 In November 2017, Ultimate, a compilation album with two new songs "Please Stay" and the anti-war themed "Ultimate Love", was released.

-In 2018, Bryan Adams performed "the Ultimate tour", touring Australia, New Zealand, UK, Europe, India, the US, and Canada.
+In 2018, Bryan Adams performed "the Ultimate tour", touring Australia, New Zealand, UK, Europe, India, the U.S., and Canada.

 Adams first approached Disney in 2009 to discuss writing the music for a possible Broadway theatre adaptation of Pretty Woman.
 In 2016, when he found out that it was in production, he interviewed for the songwriter position with Jim Vallance and got the job.
 He worked with producer Paula Wagner and director Jerry Mitchell, spending the next two years writing the music and lyrics, completing the songs in March 2018.
 Pretty Woman: The Musical made its debut on Broadway in August 2018 and opened in London's West End theatre in February 2020.

 In August 2018, Adams performed a duet version of "Summer of '69" with Taylor Swift during her Reputation Tour in Toronto, Canada.
 Adams released his fourteenth album Shine a Light on March 1, 2019.
 The album features collaborations with Ed Sheeran and Jennifer Lopez.
 The album debuted at number one on the Canadian Albums Chart, in the first week of its release, with 44,000 copies sold; its previous number one in Canada going back to the Tracks of My Years album released in October 2014.
 This was his 11th album in the top ten and the fifth album at the top of the Canadian charts.
 It reached the second position in the UK Albums Chart, and it was his tenth album to enter the UK Top-10 albums chart.
 It also debuted in second position in Switzerland, which was his 15th album to enter the top ten of the Swiss charts; second position in Austria; second position in the New Zealand charts; and the third position in Germany.

 Shine a Light was certified gold in Canada, and it won the Juno Award for "Best Adult Contemporary Album" in 2020.
 On June 19, 2020, on the 155th anniversary of the end of Slavery in the United States, the unreleased solo version of "Never Gonna Break My Faith" by Aretha Franklin was released with the participation of RCA Records, RCA Inspiration and Legacy Recordings, featuring a music video that contained contemporary topics, including films about George Floyd and the Black Lives Matter movement.